vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 As can be seen from the cluster resource scaling summary, the deployment is slightly over-provisioned and could support larger vector volumes comfortably.
-Vespa Cloud also allows a wide range of resource combinations (memory, cpu,disk) and number of nodes per Vespa cluster.
+Vespa Cloud also allows a wide range of resource combinations (memory, cpu,disk) and the number of nodes per Vespa cluster.

 ### Vespa stateless function components
 Custom stateless Vespa functions implement the serving and processing logic.
 The